Quick Answer

 • Free tier: No free tier available

 FactSet offers 4 pricing tiers: FactSet Workstation Basic, FactSet Workstation Standard, FactSet Workstation Premium, FactSet Enterprise/API.
-Standard paid plans include FactSet Workstation Basic at $333/user/year, FactSet Workstation Standard at $1000/user/year.
+Paid plans include FactSet Workstation Basic at $333/user/year, FactSet Workstation Standard at $1000/user/year, FactSet Workstation Premium at $2500/user/year.
 The FactSet Workstation Standard plan is buy-side analysts and portfolio managers.

 Compared to other financial data & terminals software, FactSet is positioned at the premium price point.